Eevalice/phpvuln-sqlmaps-finding-vulnerabilities-in-php-code/README.md

 # phpvuln - sqlmaps - finding vulnerabilities in php code

-Hi, I'm Carl Vincent Reyno, a security engineer at HackerOne.
+Hi, I'm Carl Vincent Reyno, a security researcher at HackerOne.
 I'm going to discuss how to find vulnerabilities in php code and how sqlmap works.

 So, According to the Zend (2023), A PHP vulnerability is an exploitable flaw in a PHP application that can be used to gain unauthorized access to systems that comprise or underlie that PHP application.